Southern New Hampshire University

 Updated on

-Plain language should be used to create the most effective form of communication in your print materials.
-Plain language is a style of writing where messages are conveyed in a simple, straight-forward manner.
+• Plain language should be used to create the most effective form of communication in your print materials.
+Plain language is a writing style where messages are conveyed straightforwardly.

-The correct choice of font can provide the reader with a positive and simple reading experience.
+The correct font choice can give the reader a positive and straightforward reading experience.

 • Use a standard, medium-weight sans serif font.
 Sans serif fonts look cleaner and less distracting, making them easier to see and read.

-• Fonts such as Arial, Calibri, Helvetica, and Verdana are examples of sans serif fonts.
+• Fonts such as Helvetica and Verdana are examples of sans-serif fonts.

 • Avoid serif, cursive, or any stylized fonts that may be difficult to see.